asyncapi/glee/docs/pages/glee-template.md

 The channels section defines the communication channels available in the API.
 In this case, there's a channel named "hello".
 This channel supports both sending and receiving.

 The `receive` action indicates that messages received on the `hello` channel should follow the structure defined in the hello message component.
+Under this action, `reply` which is in a request-reply operation, contains the payload on `onHello.js` function.
-The `send` action specifies that the operation with ID `sendHello` is used for sending to the `hello` channel.
+The `send` action specifies that the operation with ID `sendHello` is used for sending messages to the `hello` channel.
 The message structure is referenced from the hello message component.

 Next is the `payload` property under `hello` message component which is used to understand how the event should look like when publishing to that channel: